Skip to content

 Why Create Desktop Shortcuts for Microsoft Store Apps?

-It saves you time and makes your workflow more efficient.
+This saves you time and makes using your computer a better experience and helps you get more done.

 Create Desktop Shortcuts from the Start Menu